Ain’t No Power Washer Big Enough

 Given the current state of the world, I think we’d all like to power wash the hell of it, literally and figuratively.
 Instant long-term clean up.
 An immediate eradication of uncertainty, inequality and injustice.

-There’s not a power washer big enough.
+There’s no power washer big enough.
 Our current problems have no instant panaceas and will require on-going elbow grease.

 I think we best proceed as though the pandemic and the economy, and the social and racial unrest—and all the rest of the ingredients comprising the green gunk on our collective global back porch, not to mix my metaphors, but there I go—be addressed as though we’re cleaning up after dinner, every single day.